 - Start slowly with MCT oils: MCT oil is a saturated fatty acid that gives your body fast energy in the form of ketones.
 It helps fuel your body, especially as it adapts to keto.
 It can take a little bit of time for your digestive system to get used to MCT oils.
 Start with 1 tsp at a time and work your way up from there.

 - Add a digestive enzyme: You may not be properly digesting fats.
 Try lipase, an enzyme that digests fat in the body, or hydrochloric acid (HCL), which helps increase stomach acid and support digestion.

 For a very small number of people who try keto, this diet change can bring on an itchy, red rash on the back, chest, neck or armpit area.
 Also known as Prurigo pigmentosa, keto rash is not life-threatening or dangerous.
-The exact causes still aren’t understood, but researchers are pointing to differences in hormones, gut bacteria or exposure to allergens as potential triggers.
+The exact causes still aren’t understood, but a small study points to differences in hormones, gut bacteria or exposure to allergens as potential triggers.